 Is location a factor?

-Data gathered by insurance group NRMA in October this year reveals that south-east Brisbane is the most storm affected region in the state, accounting for 24% of all storm-related insurance claims.
+Data gathered by insurance group NRMA in October 2017 revealed that south-east Brisbane is the most storm affected region in the state, accounting for 24% of all storm-related insurance claims.

 The five most storm affected suburbs of Brisbane include: